Emmanuelakingbadeo-Tech/Hotel-Reservation-Performance-Dashboard/README.md

 Emmanuel Akingbade

-Aspiring Data Analyst passionate about using data to solve business problems and support data-driven decision-making.
+Aspiring Data Analyst with a passion for transforming raw data into actionable business insights through SQL, Power BI, DAX, Power Query, and Excel.

-Skills: SQL • Power BI • DAX • Power Query • Excel

-If you have feedback or suggestions, I’d be glad to hear
+Thank you for visiting this repository.
+Feedback and suggestions are always welcome